 Sixth grade summer school students tried out the marshmallow problem-solving building challenge in their STEM class.
 The students have to build the tallest free-standing structure from some spaghetti sticks, tape and string and place one whole marshmallow on the top. #wayschools

-about 19 hours ago, Cat Poole
+25 days ago, Cat Poole

 Summer school activity